-The Fairfield-Suisun Sewer District owns and operates a system of sanitary pumping sewers and stations, used to oversee wastewater collection and treatment.
+The Fairfield-Suisun Sewer District owns and operates a system of sanitary sewers and pumping stations, used to oversee wastewater collection and treatment.
 The photo on the right shows two Intermediate Clarifiers, which slows down the flow to settle out any dead or sloughed off zoogleal mass from the Oxidation Towers.
-After the solids are gathered the Gravity Belt Thickener.
+After the solids are gathered and removed, they are pumped into the Gravity Belt Thickener.